Chapter 7

 No one should have to live with crushing debt, especially if you have little to no means of repaying what you owe.
 Fortunately, relief is possible, no matter how dire your financial circumstances may seem.

-Our San Marcos Chapter 7 bankruptcy lawyer has over 40 years of experience and is ready to help you eliminate debt.
+Our San Marcos Chapter 7 bankruptcy attorney has over 45 years of experience and is ready to help you eliminate debt.
 We offer compassionate and personalized representation at North County Bankruptcy Clinic, and you will work directly with our attorney throughout our handling of your case.
 Our team will carefully evaluate your situation, advise whether Chapter 7 bankruptcy is right for you, and guide you through each stage of the filing process.
 We are committed to helping you obtain a future free of overwhelming debt and will leverage our firm’s resources to set you up for success.

 Contact us online or by calling (760) 444-4262 to speak to one of our Chapter 7 bankruptcy attorneys.
+We also serve clients in Orange, Los Angeles, Riverside, and San Diego counties.
+Se habla Español.

-What is Chapter 7 Bankruptcy?
+What Is Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy is also known as straight or liquidation bankruptcy.
-This is a type of bankruptcy that can clear away unsecured debt.
+This is a form of bankruptcy that can clear away unsecured debt.
 If you are in a situation where you are very behind on bills and do not have any means of being able to afford monthly payments or living expenses, Chapter 7 bankruptcy can be a last resort option.

 Not everyone will be eligible to file for Chapter 7 bankruptcy.
 Chapter 7 relief is intended for people who have limited income and are not able to pay their debts.
 You will have to complete the California Means Test to determine whether you qualify.